princeabdul99/global_fashion_retail_dwh_snowflake/README.md

 - **CI/CD**: organize the data pipeline code in a Git repository, integrate it with Snowflake, and implement continuous integration and delivery.
 - **Augment data with LLM**: Use Cortex LLM to interpret unstructured data.
 - **Best Practices**: Design and implement data engineering solutions following best practices.

+#### Team & Collaboration
+Worked closely with:
+- Data analysts from each branch country to align data outputs with local reporting needs.
+- Project managers to manage security, access, and timelines.
+- Cross-functional dev team to ensure smooth implementation and continuous delivery using GitHub Actions.

 ---
 ### Team